astropy/specutils/docs/spectrum_collection.rst

 Currently, all :class:`~specutils.SpectrumCollection` items must be the same shape.
-No assumptions are made about the dispersion solutions, and users are encouraged to ensure their spectrum collections make sense either by resampling them beforehand, or being aware that they do not defautly share the same dispersion solution.
+No assumptions are made about the dispersion solutions, and users are encouraged to ensure their spectrum collections make sense either by resampling them beforehand, or being aware that they do not share the same dispersion solution.

 .. code:: python